hujhax/austin-improv-wiki/Troupes/Seakings.md

 ## Summary
 ### Press Blurb
-Their press blurb, taken from a 2010 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>5 improvisers looking for love or something like it. </blockquote>
+Their press blurb, taken from a 2010 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:
+> 5 improvisers looking for love or something like it.

 ### "What's Your Deal?"
-Their answer to the "What's Your Deal?" question on a 2010 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>A one-act play using improvised personal ad "posts" to explore characters and their relationships.
-It's a free form with harold, narrative, and other influences. </blockquote>
+Their answer to the "What's Your Deal?" question on a 2010 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:
+> A one-act play using improvised personal ad "posts" to explore characters and their relationships.
+It's a free form with harold, narrative, and other influences.

 ## History
 The troupe premiered at [[Theatres/Coldtowne Theater|Coldtowne Theater]] on 6/17/10.